student-IH-labs-and-stuff/BEES-DAFT-MAY21/Class_Materials/unit3/erd.md

-## Welcome to your first truly conceptual challenge!
+## Welcome to your first concept challenge!

 ### Guidance:

-* The hardest element of this task will be understanding the requirement, coming up with a solution and creating something presentable, quickly which covers most, if not all angles.
+* The hardest element of this task will be understanding the requirement, coming up with a theoretical solution and creating something presentable, quickly, which covers most, if not all angles.
 * We invite you to join up with other students in small groups of between 1-4, or if you prefer you can work alone.
 * You will be given a limited amount of time during class hours tomorrow to discuss this as a group and formulate your response together.
 * You will nominate aspokespersons from your group to present what you have developed to your classmates and answer questions